licensezero/guide.licensezero.com/index.md

 You could also think of licensezero.com as a kind of e-commerce platform service-izing the back-office operations of a [public-private licensing business](https://indieopensource.com/public-private): negotiation, communication, payment processing, records management.
 Rather than start a company and hire people to handle those tasks, or take time away from development to do them yourself, you can use licensezero.com to run your licensing business 24/7.
 It works just a well for expensive licenses priced in the thousands of dollars and relatively cheap licenses costing just a few bucks.

-### <a id="stripe-connect">Stripe Connect</a>
+<h3 id="stripe-connect">Stripe Connect</h3>

 You can create an account to sell private licenses through License Zero by linking a standard [Stripe](https://stripe.com) payment processing account, via [Stripe Connect](https://stripe.com/connect).
 Stripe Connect enables licensezero.com to connect its Stripe account to yours, then generate access keys to initiate payment processing requests directly on your account.
 Stripe assesses its fee, and any commission for licensezero.com, on the transaction.

-### <a id="identifiers">Identifiers</a>
+<h3 id="identifiers">Identifiers</h3>

-licensezero.com generates unique identifiers for each developer and each set of contributions.
+licensezero.com generates unique identifiers for licensors and their licensing offers.
 The identifiers are version 4 [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) like:

     daf5a8b1-23e0-4a9f-a6c1-69c40c71816b

-### <a id="cryptography">Cryptography</a>
+Your licensor ID is your identify on licensezero.com.
+If you name, e-mail address, or other personal details change, your licensor ID will remain the same.

-When you connect a Stripe account to licensezero.com, the site creates a unique UUID for you, as well as a [NaCl](https://nacl.cr.yp.to/)-style [Ed25519](https://ed25519.cr.yp.to/software.html) cryptographic signing keypair.  licensezero.com signs most kind of licensing information, from package metadata to `LICENSE` files, private licenses, waivers, and relicensing agreements, with the keypair created for your account, as well as its own keypair.
+Each time you offer licenses through licensezero.com, the site will generate an offer ID for you.
+Offers are a bit more immutable.
+Subject to some exceptions, you can change business details like the price of licenses at any time.
+But if you need to change some detail about _what_ you're offering, like its website or description, you will need to retract your old offer and make a new one.

-licensezero.com publishes the public signing key generated for you on your web store pages, and via the API.
-Users can leverage the [command line interface](#command-line-interface) to verify signatures on private licenses and other documents against the public key.
+<h3 id="cryptography">Cryptography</h3>

-licensezero.com will not share the secret signing key generated for you with you or anyone else.
-But using the API, through the command line interface, you can have licensezero.com sign [waivers](#waivers) and package metadata using the key, on your behalf.
+License Zero signs important records like licenses and waivers with a [NaCl](https://nacl.cr.yp.to/)-style [Ed25519](https://ed25519.cr.yp.to/software.html) cryptographic signing keypair.
+Customers can check these signatures against licensezero.com's public key. licensezero.com also records the date and cryptographic hash of every record that it signs, along with the signature.

-### <a id="project-pages"></a><a id="web-store-pages">Web Store Pages</a>
+<h3 id="offer-pages">Offer Pages</h3>

 licensezero.com serves a page with information and purchase forms for each identifier.
 For example: